alstat/Yunir.jl/docs/src/man/text_alignment.md

 !!! warning "Caution"
     It is important that all non-Arabic characters be removed since any special character might be transliterated to a particular Arabic character once transliterating the output back to Arabic, and the result might mislead.
 See the section "How it works" above.

-Next, we need to expand the special Arabic characters such as Allah, الله, since some text editors combines this into the unicode [U+FDF2](https://www.compart.com/en/unicode/U+FDF2).
-This is also true with Lam-Alif, ﻻ, [U+FEFB](https://www.compart.com/en/unicode/U+FEFB).
-We will add space between these letters to display the alignment of the characters properly, with a caveat that it should be understood that these characters are connected when encountering their sequence in the output.
-So that, "الله" becomes "ا ل ل ه" and "ﻻ" becomes "ل ا" in the output.
-The function to use is `expand_archars`.
+Next, we need to normalize the word Allah, الله, into a single Unicode [U+FDF2](https://www.compart.com/en/unicode/U+FDF2).
+This is because this word or name consist of 4 consonants, but most software assigns this into a single Unicode when detected, and hence it is better to convert it in the first place.
+This is also true with Lam-Alif, ﻻ, composed of two letters but we can assign it to a single Unicode [U+FEFB](https://www.compart.com/en/unicode/U+FEFB).
+To do this, we define a mapping of these characters for the normalizer and then use it to normalize the input texts.
 ```@repl abc
-shamela0012129_exp = expand_archars(shamela0012129_cln)
-shamela0023790_exp = expand_archars(shamela0023790_cln)
+mapping = Dict(
+    "الله" => "ﷲ",
+    "لا" => "ﻻ"
+);
+shamela0012129_nrm = normalize(shamela0012129_cln, mapping)
+shamela0023790_nrm = normalize(shamela0023790_cln, mapping)
 ```
 ### Encoding
 As emphasized above, Yunir.jl is based on [BioAlignments.jl](https://github.com/BioJulia/BioAlignments.jl) APIs to do the pairwise alignment.
 To do this, [BioAlignments.jl](https://github.com/BioJulia/BioAlignments.jl) requires a Roman character input.
 Therefore, the input Arabic texts need to be encoded or transliterated to Roman characters.
 ```@repl abc
-shamela0012129_enc = encode(shamela0012129_exp)
+shamela0012129_enc = encode(shamela0012129_nrm)
-shamela0023790_enc = encode(shamela0023790_exp)
+shamela0023790_enc = encode(shamela0023790_nrm)
 ```
 ### Alignment
 Finally, we can do the alignment as follows: